PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-create-maven-intellij.md

 ---
-title: Java ve IntelliJ ile bir Azure işlevi oluşturma | Microsoft Docs
-description: Java ve IntelliJ ile Azure 'da basit bir HTTP ile tetiklenen, sunucusuz bir uygulama oluşturmayı ve yayımlamayı öğrenin.
-services: functions
-documentationcenter: na
+title: Create an Azure function with Java and IntelliJ
+description: Learn how to create and publish a simple HTTP-triggered, serverless app on Azure with Java and IntelliJ.
 author: jeffhollan
-manager: jpconnock
-keywords: Azure işlevleri, işlevler, olay işleme, işlem, sunucusuz mimari, Java ms.service: azure-functions ms.topic: conceptual ms.devlang: java ms.date: 07/01/2018 ms.author: jehollan ms.custom: mvc, devcenter
+ms.topic: conceptual
+ms.date: 07/01/2018
+ms.author: jehollan
+ms.custom: mvc, devcenter
-ms.openlocfilehash: 5aa0763206289305e98960b6e03ad903eb4547ae
+ms.openlocfilehash: 1d3dd0f4f1da4d3815d4d879dd13ed5882f39e8f
-ms.sourcegitcommit: 44e85b95baf7dfb9e92fb38f03c2a1bc31765415
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/28/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70744028"
+ms.locfileid: "74230722"
 ---
-# <a name="create-your-first-azure-function-with-java-and-intellij"></a>Java ve IntelliJ ile ilk Azure işlevinizi oluşturma

-Bu makalede şu gösterilir:
+# <a name="create-your-first-azure-function-with-java-and-intellij"></a>Create your first Azure function with Java and IntelliJ

+This article shows you:
-- IntelliJ ıDEA ve Apache Maven ile [sunucusuz](https://azure.microsoft.com/overview/serverless-computing/) bir işlev projesi oluşturma
+- How to create a [serverless](https://azure.microsoft.com/overview/serverless-computing/) function project with IntelliJ IDEA and Apache Maven
-- Kendi bilgisayarınızdaki tümleşik geliştirme ortamında (IDE) işlevi test etme ve hata ayıklama adımları
-- İşlev projesini Azure Işlevlerine dağıtmaya yönelik yönergeler
+- Steps for testing and debugging the function in the integrated development environment (IDE) on your own computer
+- Instructions for deploying the function project to Azure Functions

 <!-- TODO ![Access a Hello World function from the command line with cURL](media/functions-create-java-maven/hello-azure.png) -->